 - Publish an annual report that contains three years of campus crime statistics for certain types of crimes (Clery Act crimes) and certain campus security policy statements.
-This report contains Clery Act crime statistics for calendar years 2019, 2020, and 2021. - Disclose statistics for reported Clery Act crimes that occur (1) on campus, (2) in or on noncampus buildings or property owned or controlled by Ursuline College, and (3) on public property within or immediately adjacent to and accessible from the College campus.
+This report contains Clery Act crime statistics for calendar years 2021, 2022, and 2023.
+It also includes educational programming from October 2, 2023, through October 1, 2024. - Disclose statistics for reported Clery Act crimes that occur (1) on campus, (2) in or on noncampus buildings or property owned or controlled by Ursuline College, and (3) on public property within or immediately adjacent to and accessible from the College campus.
 The statistics are gathered from campus security, local law enforcement, the Ursuline Sisters of Cleveland, and college employees who have significant responsibility for student and campus activities. - Provide timely warning notices of certain types of crimes that have occurred on or near campus and pose an ongoing threat to students and staff. - Disclose in a public crime log any crime that occurred on campus or within the patrol jurisdiction of campus security and is reported to campus security.